Gautamd97/Assignment3Part2/README.md

 This repository constists of files required to configure a script to run everyday at 05:00 while using a load balancer.

-## Creating two droplets
+## Create two droplets

 For this project, you will need to create 2 droplets in the same region with the same tag.
 The tag will be used in the load balancer

 ## Create a load balancer

+A Load Balancer is a system that distributes traffic into two or more servers.
+It's purpose is to ensure no server gets overwhelmed and delivers better performance.

-For this project, create a load balancer in the same region as the two droplets.
+Create a load balancer in the same region as the two droplets.
 Make sure to select the tag you used earlier in the load balancer.
 This will put the droplets under the load balancer.

 ## Set up the droplets